Our weekend arts and culture picks, from Creed III to The Woman in Black

 For the first time, George Michael’s inner circle discuss the days after the Wham! star was arrested for lewd conduct in a Los Angeles public toilet.
 They tell the story about how the pop icon refused to be ashamed under mounting pressure to reveal his sexuality, in one of the biggest scandals of the Nineties.
 It’s yet another case that shows how badly celebrities were treated by the media, in that decade and, for that reason alone, is a crucial TV event.
 Monday at 9pm on Channel 4

-Ellie Harrison, TV Editor
+Ellie Harrison, TV editor

 Join our commenting forum